e-s-l/jellyfin-roulette/README.md

 Options are:
 ```
 --type: movies or series
---server: an non-hardcoded url (including http://) for the server.
+--server: an non-hardcoded url (including http:// and port) for the server.
 --verbose: print debug info.
 --reload: reload/refresh the initial cache file.
 ```